 Notice: Our Customer Service 1-800 line is currently down.
 To contact Customer Service within the United States, please call 1-203-702-7660.
 We apologize for any inconvenience.

-Ahmad (Mo) Khalil Assistant ProfessorBoston UniversityAhmad (Mo) Khalil is Assistant Professor of Biomedical Engineering and the Founding Associate Director of the Biological Design Center at Boston University.
-He is also a Visiting Scholar at the Wyss Institute for Biologically Inspired Engineering at Harvard University.
+Ahmad (Mo) Khalil is the Dorf-Ebner Distinguished Associate Professor of Biomedical Engineering and the Founding Associate Director of the Biological Design Center at Boston University.
+He is also a Visiting Scholar at the Wyss Institute for Biologically Inspired Engineering at Harvard University, and Co-Director of a NIH/NIGMS T32 PhD Training Program in synthetic biology.
 His research is interested in how molecular circuits enable cellular functions, such as decision-making, computation, and epigenetic memory.
-His team applies synthetic biology and other multidisciplinary approaches to study and manipulate the function and evolution of these cellular systems.
-He is recipient of numerous awards, including the Presidential Early Career Award for Scientists and Engineers (PECASE), NIH New Innovator Award, NSF CAREER Award, DARPA Young Faculty Award, and the Hartwell Foundation Biomedical Research Award, and has received numerous awards for teaching excellence at both the Department and College levels.
+His team develops synthetic biology and prospective evolutionary approaches to study the function and evolution of gene and epigenetic regulatory systems.
+He is recipient of numerous awards, including the Presidential Early Career Award for Scientists and Engineers (PECASE), DoD Vannevar Bush Faculty Fellowship, NIH New Innovator Award, NSF CAREER Award, DARPA Young Faculty Award, and Hartwell Foundation Biomedical Research Award, and he has received numerous awards for teaching excellence at both the Department and College levels.
 Mo was an HHMI Postdoctoral Fellow with Dr. James Collins at Boston University.
 He obtained his Ph.D. from MIT and his B.S.
 (Phi Beta Kappa) from Stanford University.